Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

 \Cref{fig:plottemporalLoadsHPCFOFCompareStartTime} shows the time series of the loads obtained with waveFoam and the DD approach with two different starting times.
 The first one is started at $t_0/T=0$, meaning that for a significant duration ($t/T\in\sim[0,5]$), the CFD solver receives mostly null values at its boundary conditions: the wave did not propagate up to the body location yet.
 If the maximum local CFL number were used to control the time step, this first phase would be relatively cheap in terms of computational cost.
 Afterwards, a second phase occurs on which the CFD code solves the problem with boundary conditions that did not reach a periodic behavior yet (a CFL control would not decrease the CPU cost of this phase): if one is not interested in the transient behavior, this phase could also be skipped.
 Only later, at $t/T\approx 10$, a periodic and converged wave field is expected to be imposed at the boundaries on the local domain.

 For this reason, a second run of the DD coupled model is done and started at $t_0/T=12$ (denoted ``hot start''), with the potential fields mapped on the CFD local mesh as starting conditions.
 With this approach, the expected number of simulated wave periods required to reach a periodic state is lowered.
-In practice, we found that a periodic state was reached after approximately $6T$ using a later starting time (\eg $t_0/T=12$ here), while a duration of at least $15T$ was mandatory when starting the DD case at $t_0/T=0$.
+In practice, we found that the duration of the unphysical transient that needs to be simulated to achieve periodic results is approximately $6T$ when this later starting time is used (\eg $t_0/T=12$ here), while a duration of at least $15T$ was mandatory when starting the DD case at $t_0/T=0$.

 The comparison of loads after those $6T$ presented in the right panels of \cref{fig:plottemporalLoadsHPCFOFCompareStartTime} shows a good agreement, supporting the assumption that running the DD simulation from $t_0/T=0$ increases the CPU time without any added value.